maz-1/breeze-icon-theme/README.md

 * In a Terminal execute the following command:
   * `git clone https://github.com/NitruxSA/plasma-next-icons.git`

-Alternatively, the icon theme will be available in your distribution repositories.
+Alternatively, click the **Download** button on the right of this site.
+Or install the theme via your distribution repositories.

 Install
 ========

-* Move the resulting folder to `/usr/share/icons`
+* Move the folder *plasma-next-icons* to `/usr/share/icons`
 * And finally select it in System Settings.

 Requesting new icons